GiulioRossetti/ndlib/docs/tutorial.rst

     config = mc.Configuration()
     config.add_model_parameter('beta', 0.001)
     config.add_model_parameter('gamma', 0.01)
-    config.add_model_parameter("fraction_infected", 0.05)
+    config.add_model_parameter("percentage_infected", 0.05)
     model.set_initial_status(config)

 The model configuration allows to specify model parameters (as in this scenario) as well as nodes' and edges' ones (e.g.  individual thresholds).

-Moreover it allows to specify the initial fraction of infected nodes using the ``fraction_infected`` model parameter.
+Moreover it allows to specify the initial percentage of infected nodes using the ``percentage_infected`` model parameter.

 It is also possible to explicitly specify an initial set of infected nodes: see :ref:`model_conf` for the complete set of use cases.